 The purpose of this report on internal control over compliance is solely to describe the scope of my testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance, Chapter 10.650, Rules of the Auditor General, and the special audit guidance provided by the Florida Office of Early Learning.
 Accordingly, this report is not suitable for any other purpose.

-Ah Dil

-Kenneth M. Daniels Certified Public Accountant Jasper, FL January 5, 2018
+Kenneth M. Daniels

+Certified Public Accountant

+& hDil

+Jasper, FL

-EARLY LEARNING COALITION OF FLORIDA'S GATEWAY, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS -FEDERAL PROGRAMS AND STATE PROJECTS
+EARLY LEARNING COALITION OF FLORIDA'S GATEWAY, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS - FEDERAL PROGRAMS AND STATE PROJECTS